dwhite25/Central_Moments_for_Scatter_Characterization/README.md

 This repository contains the simulation, estimation, Fisher-information, and analysis code developed for the manuscript:

-**"A Statistical Moment Framework for Sub-Resolution Scatterer Identifiability"**
+**"A Moment-Based Framework for Sub-Resolution Radar Scatterer Characterization"**

 The project investigates how spatially distributed scattering targets can be characterized when their internal structure lies far below the conventional inverse-bandwidth range-resolution scale.